 How are the sites for this intervention eligible?
 Check all boxes that apply.
 You do not need to show data.
 See Appendix D for information on SNAP-Ed site eligibility.

-Eligible by location School Meal Data (FRL: school free/reduced lunch data) ✓ Census data → Other
+0 School Meal Data (FRL: school free/reduced lunch data) Other ~

 If you chose "Other", please describe how you determined SNAP-Ed eligibility:

 ECE documented use of other means-tested Federal assistance or feeds into FRDL school